 You’ll see lots of interesting plants and fungi, birds, and butterflies.
 If you’re lucky you might even see deer.

-In order to access the Spring Grove Trail, Hammock Cutoff and Sandhill Cutoff, you will need to cross Millhopper Road across from the parking lot.
-This trails offer another 5 plus miles of hiking.
+In order to access the Spring Grove Trail and Old Spanish Way Trail, you will need to cross Millhopper Road across from the parking lot.
+These trails offer another nearly 10 miles of hiking.

 Hikers are also welcome to use any of the trails at the park’s north entrance, but these are shared with bikers and equestrians.

-There is a nice picnic pavilion located at the entrance to the Moonshine Creek Trail.
-There are not many other good spots for stopping along the Moonshine Creek or Creek Sink trails, so we recommend saving your picnic for before or after your hike.
+There is a nice picnic pavilion located at the Millhopper Rd parking area.
+There are not many other good spots for stopping along the trails, so we recommend saving your picnic for before or after your hike.